aidankirk12/YouTube-Front-End-Recreation/README.md

 # YouTube-Front-End-Recreation

-Utillizes HTML/CSS to recreate the front-end home page of YouTube.
+Utilizes HTML/CSS to recreate the front-end home page of YouTube.

   - Closely replicates the spacing and size of elements
   - Has most button hover functionality